BeardedBear/beardify/README.md

-# Experimental client for Spotify, in Elm.
+# Experimental Spotify client, in Elm.
 IMPORTANT : Read-only for now

 ## To Do